thatbudakguy/qg/notes/warmup-questions.md

 - What is one rule your character never breaks?
 - A new adventurer approaches your character, asking them for wisdom.
 What lesson does your character impart to the young adventurer?
 - Describe one of your character’s childhood friends.
-- If your character could ask an all-knowing entity one question, what would it be?
 - If your character was an animal, which one would they be?
 - Where was your character educated?
 If they didn’t have a formal education, how were they taught?
 - What is one secret the rest of the party doesn’t know about your character?